 I have searched scripture and find zero support for this doctrine.

 In B’ereshiyth (Genesis) chapter one, Elohiym started the creation effort on day one.
-In that chapter the effort was continued through the sixth day, and then in chapter two we are told that Yahuwah rested, proclaimed that seventh day as a time out (or intermission) from work, and set it aside as a hallowed day of rest.
+In that chapter the effort was continued through the sixth day, and then in chapter two we are told that Yahuwah rested, proclaimed that seventh day as a time out (or intermission) from work, and set it apart as a consecrated day of rest.
 The day of rest applied not only to Himself but to all mankind also.

 Now take note that the day count started from the beginning of creation and not at some time determined by a phase of the moon.
 In fact, the moon does not even appear until the fourth day, so it obviously played no part in determining which day He hallowed.
 So the chronology of the seven-day week was set at creation, prior to the appearance of the sun and moon, and has not been changed since then.